adrianaladera/atomic-baddies-lore/intro-to-atom-baddiez.md

 CSAIL (which we are totally a part of :D) hosts Muffin Mondays on the 9th floor common of Gates Tower of Stata.
 All sorts of researchers and hungry students wait in a long line for Flour goodies each Monday at 5.

 ### RLE Coffee Hour
+Happens on Wednesdays on the 8th floor lobby of building 36.
 Tragically scheduled at the same time as Symm4ML in spring 2023.

 ### Taco Tuesday
 Ayuda me estoy evaporando